gamesbook/protograf/docs/source/deck_command.rst

   **grouping_col** and/or **grouping_row** to set spacing specifically for the
   horizontal (columns) or vertical (rows) direction respectively.
 Note that **grouping** does not apply to  *hexagon* **frame** cards.
+- **gutter** - the value set for this determines the spacing between the fronts and backs of cards being drawn on two halves of the same page; its value is divided in half and each set of cards is drawn that distance away from the centre line of the page
+- **gutter_stroke_width** - if set to a value, will cause a line of that thickness  to be drawn down the centre of the page for which a gutter has been set
+- **gutter_stroke** - if set, will cause a line of that color to be drawn down the centre of the page for which a gutter has been set
+- **gutter_dotted** - sets the style of gutter line
 - **mask** - an expression which should evaluate to ``True`` or ``False``.
   This expression has the same kind of syntax as the :ref:`T(emplate) command <the-template-command>`